 Rocky point beach is close to Hartmiller Island State Park, which is only accessible by boat, but it is possible to kayak to Hartmiller from Rocky point beach.

-If you are looking for a nice quiet beach with lots to do, check out Rocky Gap State Park beach.
-It has a really beautiful lake with sandy beaches, bathhouses to wash off the sand, boat rentals, lots of space to have picnics, and more.
+If you’re looking for a nice quiet beach with lots to do, check out Rocky Gap State Park beach.
+It has a beautiful lake with sandy beaches, bathhouses to wash off the sand, boat rentals, lots of space for picnics, and more.
 In addition, the beach here is dog friendly.